mrsasi/express/README.md

  It's two way of install available.

 ### Current version based installation.
-  * Go to the [nodejs.org](https://nodejs.org/en/) and Install Current Version.
+  * Go to the [nodejs.org](https://nodejs.org/en/) and install current version.
   * Installation after check your node version available or not.
   * Open CMD and run below command
      ```
      node --version
      ```
-  * You got error message. that time Node not install your machine. so, fix the error and after run above command.
+  * You got error message. that time Node not installed your machine.
+So, fix the error and after run above command.
   * If you got current version of node in CMD.
 Your installation has been successful.

 ### NVM(Node Version Manager) Installation